CaeriusNET/CaeriusNet/Documentations/docs/documentation/usage.md

 ```
 ### Explanations

-To explain the `ISpMapper<T>` interface, it's a simple interface that contains a `MapFromReader` method.
+To explain the `ISpMapper<T>` interface, it's a simple interface that contains a `MapFromDataReader` method.
 This method will be used to map the result of the Stored Procedure to the DTO.

 The [`SqlDataReader`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.data.sqlclient.sqldatareader?view=sqlclient-dotnet-standard-5.2) object is used to read the result of the Stored Procedure,